OVERBERG RENOSTERVELD TRUST

 WATCH THE RECORDING HERE

-The ORCT has adopted a two-pronged approach:
+The ORT has adopted a two-pronged approach to Black Harrier conservation:

 • The second is to carry out research on how the species uses the landscape for foraging, by fitting breeding adults with satellite tags.
 If we know this, we can put conservation measures in place to protect them, including preventing wind farms planned in Black Harrier flight paths, or assisting those that exist with mitigation measures to avoid turbine collisions.